Interview by Tony Cho

 What is the intellectual process behind APOLYSIS?

-HF: I have always admired Evelyn’s work as a photographer, and now she has taken the plunge into the 3D medium.
-It was exciting to me to witness her creative eye to explore the 3D realm and so I offered my digital-double, Em, as a subject for her.
+Hermione Flynn: I have always admired Evelyn’s work as a photographer, and now she has taken the plunge into the 3D medium.
+It was exciting to me to witness her creative eye to explore the 3D realm and so I offered my digital double, Em, as a subject for her.
 One of my continuing creative ambitions for Em is to see her virtual presence realised by other artists and creatives I admire.
-In this edition, our process was to fall headfirst into the limitlessness 3D offers and embrace the lack of physical boundaries we consciously or subconsciously engage in in real life.
+In this edition, our process was to fall headfirst into the limitlessness 3D offers and embrace the lack of physical boundaries we consciously or subconsciously engage in real life.

 What do you expect from the audience experiencing the artwork?

-EB: Yes, I would describe our visuals as digital surrealism, in contrast to the hyper-realistic approach which is what we usually get to see in commercial 3D.
-Our goal was to produce a photoshoot in the virtual world- with an avatar model (Em) and digitally fabricated garments by Hermione Flynn.
-We tested and challenged possibilities of available technology – playing with layers, patterns, transparency, exposing what normally stays hidden and vice versa.
+Evelyn Bencicova: Yes, I would describe our visuals as digital surrealism, in contrast to the hyper-realistic approach, which is what we usually get to see in commercial 3D.
+Our goal was to produce a photo shoot in the virtual world- with an avatar model (Em) and digitally fabricated garments by Hermione Flynn.
+We tested and challenged possibilities of available technology – playing with layers, patterns, and transparency, exposing what normally stays hidden and vice versa.
 The aim is to show this medium as a new, creative and exciting way of approaching artistic and fashion-oriented projects.

 What’s next?
 Any plans for the future?

-HF: Individually, I will continue to work with Em to develop her as a well-versed 3D performance art avatar.
-Collectively, Evelyn, I and several talented collaborators, have a few projects/concepts which are currently in development.
+Hermione Flynn: Individually, I will continue to work with Em to develop her as a well-versed 3D performance art avatar.
+Collectively, Evelyn, I and several talented collaborators have a few projects/concepts which are currently in development.
 These works will consistently explore conceptual processes and new mediums.